wttech/Sling-Query/README.md

     $(resource).closest("cq:Page[jcr:content/cq:template=my/template]")

 Dollar sign is a static method that takes the resource array and creates SlingQuery object.
-The `closest()` method returns first ancestor matching the selector string passed as the argument.
+The `closest()` method returns the first ancestor matching the selector string passed as the argument.

 SlingQuery is inspired by the jQuery framework. jQuery is the source of method names, selector string syntax and the dollar sign method used as a collection constructor.